Ministers of the Church

 Sherard is a native of Mobile, Alabama, and a life-long Presbyterian.
 He graduated from high school at Phillips Exeter Academy in Exeter, New Hampshire, and received his B.A. from Rhodes College in Memphis and his Masters of Divinity (MDiv) from Yale Divinity School.
 He received his ordination as a Minister of the Word and Sacrament in 1991 and has served congregations in Connecticut, Scotland, and Tennessee.

-Sherard is married to Tennessee native Courtney Hollins, an attorney with Dickinson-Wright in Nashville.
-They have one daughter, Courtney, a student at Rhodes College (Go Lynx!).
+Sherard is married to Tennessee native Courtney Hollins, an attorney with Baker Donelson in Nashville.
+They have one daughter, Courtney, a recent graduate of Rhodes College (Go Lynx!).

 Sherard likes to fish and enjoys casting for bass on Old Hickory Lake, trolling for mackerel in the Gulf, and dropping nymphs for trout in the Caney Fork.